 The Six Thinking Skills have been welcomed by one particular setting that was downgraded from Outstanding to Good in 2014.
 Ofsted criticised as practice did not demonstrate how staff could support thinking.
 Ofsted had arrived on the first day of the term after a twelve day holiday and under the circumstances, staff’s concerns were focused upon the children’s well-being rather than ‘stretching’ their thinking abilities.
 Now there is proof, showing progression.

-There is an emphasis within the current Ofsted Inspection Framework on teaching that, therefore, includes evaluation of the impact upon how learning and development opportunities are facilitated.
+There is an emphasis within the current Ofsted Inspection Framework on teaching.
+This impacts on how learning and development opportunities are facilitated and evaluated.
 The tools to ‘Evaluate and Evolve’ within sparkPRO, including those related to Sustained Shared Thinking, provides pertinent information for management to carry out relevant staff supervision, assess training needs and impact positively on the team’s professional development.